rishiraj88/netcalculator/README.md

 - `de` / `fr`: country codes
 - `129` / `1.39`: gross prices

 In response, respective net prices are be returned.
 You may try other values of country code and gross price as well.
+Also, we may together think over how to make this library more versatile as a value generator for clients.

 ## For any queries, feel free to contact at:
 - **LinkedIn:** <https://www.linkedin.com/in/rishirajopenminds>